chrisfrank/racked-react/README.md

 I love React's declarative, component-based approach to building user interfaces.
 Turns out it's also a delightful way to handle HTTP requests.

-There are already some great toolkits for building static sites in React -- most notably [next.js][next] and [after.js][after].

-Though you _can_ build static sites in racked-react, it's aimed more at full CRUD apps, JSON APIs, and other I/O-heavy projects.
-Unlike Next and After, racked-react lets you asynchronously read (and write!) data on the server, without without statically declaring your routes in advance.

 ```jsx
 // an app that says hi
 const { Response } = require('racked-react');